Posted on Leave a comment

 Concrete Steps Financial Entities Must Take

-To comply with DORA’s ICT risk management obligations, financial entities should undertake the following actionable steps:
+To achieve compliance with DORA, financial entities should undertake the following steps:

 Required Policies, Procedures, and Control Frameworks